Who is Ashley Els?

-If you could have a do-over in life, what would you do differently?
+If you had a chance for a “do-over” in life, what would you do differently?

 What do you feel most proud of?

-If you could keep only 3 possessions, what would they be and why?
+If you could only keep three possessions, what would they be and why?

 What do you want your tombstone to say?